pmndrs/react-three-fiber/markdown/api.md

 A _wrapping container_ with a [resize observer](https://github.com/react-spring/react-use-measure): `scroll: true, debounce: { scroll: 50, resize: 0 }` (consider polyfills for [Safari support](recipes.md#safari-support))

-The colorspace will be set to sRGB (if `linear` is not false), all colors and textures will be [auto-converted](https://www.donmccurdy.com/2020/06/17/color-management-in-threejs).
+The colorspace will be set to sRGB (unless `linear` is true), all colors and textures will be [auto-converted](https://www.donmccurdy.com/2020/06/17/color-management-in-threejs).
+Unless `flat` is true it will set up THREE.ACESFilmicToneMapping for slightly more contrast.

 # Render function